alexiarstein/alexiarstein.github.io/docs/weatherterminal.md

 ## Examples

+Running a query from the terminal:

 ![Running it from the terminal]({{ '/assets/images/weatherterm1.png' | relative_url }})

+Integrated  with a discord bot using the spanish translation (commented by default)

 ![Integrated with a Discord Bot]({{ '/assets/images/weatherterm2.png' | relative_url }})